-Notice 97-19, as modified by Notice 98-34, requires that certain information be submitted with a request for a ruling that an individual's expatriation did not have for one of its principal purposes the avoidance of U.S. taxes.
+Notice 98-34, requires that certain information be submitted with a request for a ruling that an individual's expatriation did not have for one of its principal purposes the avoidance of U.S. taxes.

-A is eligible to request a ruling pursuant to Notice 98-34 because she became fully liable to tax on her worldwide income in Country B, the country in which she was born.
+A is eligible to request a ruling pursuant to Notice 98-34 because he is a resident of Country B and his worldwide income is subject to Country B tax, the country in which he was born.

-A submitted all of the information required to be submitted by Notice 97-19, as modified by Notice 98-34.
+A submitted all of the information required to be submitted by Notice 97-19, as modified by Notice 98-34, including additional information requested by the Service after review of the submission.